If you want to bring your pet(s) to Berlin from abroad, there are a few important things to consider.

 - Rabies vaccination

 - Veterinary / health certificate (for animals from non-EU countries)

 - Results of a blood test, if necessary

 The blood test must be carried out in your home country no earlier than 30 days after the rabies vaccination and no later than three months before entry into the EU (Germany/Berlin).

-OUR TIP: Follow the guidelines to the letter!
+Follow the guidelines to the letter!
 Otherwise, your pet may be quarantined for several months at high cost to you!

 Make sure your pet is old enough.
 Puppies or kittens under 15 weeks of age may not be brought into the EU, because they are only vaccinated against rabies at the age of 12 to 24 weeks, subsequent to which another 30 day waiting period has to be observed by law before they can be moved to another country.
 This also applies to a move within the European Union.